 Speaking out publicly about the importance of girls getting an education is what made her a target of the Taliban.
 In October of 2012, when Malala was riding the school bus home from school, a gunman in a mask got on the bus.

 He asked, “Who is Malala?”
 Then, he shot the teenager on the left side of her head.

 Miraculously, she survived, and her story touched and inspired people all over the world.

 “It was then I knew I had a choice: I could live a quiet life or I could make the most of this new life I had been given,” Malala writes on her website.
 “I determined to continue my fight until every girl could go to school.”

 Our Featured Programs

 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!

 She and her father, who was a teacher, established the Malala Fund, which is “a charity dedicated to giving every girl an opportunity to achieve a future she chooses.”

-Since the attack on her life in 2012, Malala has become a global emblem of her struggle, and has published a bestselling memoir.
+Since the attack on her life in 2012, Malala has become a global emblem of the struggle for education among girls and women.
+In addition to her many accomplishments, she has published a bestselling memoir.